projectcontour/contour/site/content/docs/main/config/access-logging.md

 The detailed description of each field can be found in [Envoy access logging documentation][7].

-## Customizing Access Log Destination and Formats
+## Customizing Access Log Destination

 You can change the destination file where the access log is written by using Contour [command line parameters][1] `--envoy-http-access-log` and `--envoy-https-access-log`.

+## Customizing Access Log Format

 The access log can take two different formats, both can be customized